 4. Working Capital Turnover Ratio

 Also a liquidity ratio, the working capital turnover ratio is found by dividing construction sales by your working capital.
-Because working capital is current assets minus current liabilities, this ratio reflects how much company value is freed up for operations.
+Because working capital is current assets minus current liabilities, this ratio reflects how much company value is freed up for construction projects.

 Let’s assume Matt calculates the following from his financial statements: